crispinalan/talkcalendar/README.md

 ## Roadmap
 ```
 review text-to-speech approach
-migrate to using Gtk4
 new features
 full code review
 package installer (deb)
 ```
 ## Project History and Notes

-C++ and Qt were used to develop the original calendar diary project but when the Qt Company announced that Qt LTS versions and the offline installer were to become commercial-only [Qt licensing changes](https://www.qt.io/blog/qt-offering-changes-2020) I decided to completely re-write the project code from scratch by researching and using alternative GUI tool kits  such as [Gtk](https://docs.gtk.org/gtk3/).
-The Gtk3 package contains libraries used for creating graphical user interfaces for applications and is available in most Linux distributions (Debian, Ubuntu etc.).
-It seemed to be the best alternative to Qt for open source Linux development.
+C++ and Qt were used to develop the original calendar diary project but when the Qt Company announced that Qt LTS versions and the offline installer were to become commercial-only [Qt licensing changes](https://www.qt.io/blog/qt-offering-changes-2020) I decided to completely re-write the project code from scratch by researching and using alternative GUI tool kits  such as [CopperSpice](https://www.copperspice.com/), [EFL](https://www.enlightenment.org/about-efl.md), [Flutter](https://flutter.dev/) and [Gtk](https://docs.gtk.org/gtk3/).
+Gtk seemed to be the best alternative to Qt for open source Linux development as the Gtk3 package is available in most Linux distributions.
 However, since the Qt Company moved Qt 5.15 LTS to a commercial-only phase KDE is now maintaining set of [patches](https://dot.kde.org/2021/04/06/announcing-kdes-qt-5-patch-collection) for Qt 5 [news](https://www.phoronix.com/scan.php?page=news_item&px=KDE-Qt-5-Patch-Collection).
 This has been welcomed by distributions such as KaOS who say in their recent [release](https://distrowatch.com/?newsid=11326) "Qt 5.15 does not receive updates or maintenance from the Qt company (only closed source, paid support is available).
 KDE has stepped up though and published a maintained 5.15 fork".
 Although it appears to be possible to use the KDE patches to update Qt I decided to use the open source Gtk toolkit to avoid any future commercial licensing issues.
-The old Qt Diary project has been removed and replaced with this new Gtk project called Talk Calendar.

 <ins>Version 1.3: </ins> The internal word concatenation based speech engine has been replaced with the Flite speech synthesis system.
 The gtk_widget_override_font function has been replaced with a custom CSS style, through an application-specific GtkStyleProvider to allow the application font size to be changed as an accessibility feature.
 Both gtk_widget_modify_font and gtk_widget_override_font have been deprecated as Gtk say these functions are ["not useful in the context of CSS-based rendering"](https://docs.gtk.org/gtk3/method.Widget.override_font.html).
 The gtk_widget_override_font function is not listed when using the [Gtk 4.0 API](https://docs.gtk.org/gtk4/) search.